SyncfusionExamples/Achieve-Outlook-like-Swiping-with-MAUI-ListView-Control/README.md

 # Achieve-Outlook-like-Swiping-with-MAUI-ListView-Control

-The .NET MAUI ListView control allows users swipe items to perform various actions, including deleting, adding, or editing data.
-By customizing the available features in ListView, you can create an inbox style similar to Outlook.

-Swipe views improve user engagement by enabling fast, gesture-driven actions when swiping items left, right, up, or down.
-They can be customized to assign different functions to each swipe direction, such as deleting, archiving, or marking as read, depending on the design.

-The interface for these actions can be personalized with distinct colors, icons, and text, offering instant visual feedback through animations.
-Swipe views are frequently utilized in list-oriented applications like email clients, messaging platforms, and to-do lists.

 This sample demonstrates how to achieve Outlook-like Swiping in the MAUI ListView control within a .NET MAUI application.
 You'll also see the process of setting up an Outlook-style swipe feature, which allows users to archive and delete messages, as well as display pop-up notification for these actions, complete with an Undo option.

 ## Sample